Audio-Technica AT-LP60-USB Review 2017

 Consider your personal needs to determine which type of turntable will be right for you.

-The AT-LP60-USB is an affordable option from Audio-Technica’s selection of professional-grade products, selling for $126.42.
+The AT-LP60-USB is an affordable option from Audio-Technica’s selection of professional-grade products.
 While it includes fewer features compared to Audio-Technica’s more expensive options, the excellent levels of quality and durability remain the same.

 The LP60 is a fully automatic, belt-drive, 2-speed turntable with a die-cast aluminum platter for crisp, clear audio.
 Weighing just 6.61 pounds, this model is highly portable.
 The audio setup of this product involves an included switchable phono line preamplifier, which allows for simple connection to external powered speakers and audio systems, even those without a specific turntable output.
 RCA output cables are included.